OpenAstroTech/OpenAstroTracker/README.md

  - part 15, twice

 The different versions for latitudes work in a +/- 5° degree range.
-Currently no support for southern hemisphere or latitudes outside 55-15° N.
+For the southern hemisphere check the first tab of the arduino code and flip the wiring for the RA stepper.
+Polar alignment will be much harder.
 Also check out the first add-on, the [OpenAstroGuider](https://github.com/OpenAstroTech/OpenAstroGuider)

 I strongly suggest starting with part 14, the lens ring.
 If you cant make it fit, you will not be able to use the mount at this point.